Ms Kate Maloney

 When we collect personal information from you for certain specific activities, where required, we will use a collection notice that deals specifically with that collection, including a description of the purposes for which we will use the personal information collected in that instance.
 Where relevant, our internal procedures and systems embed privacy protections to ensure we comply with our obligations under the Privacy Act.

-We may use or hold personal information for the following general purposes:
+We may use or hold personal and sensitive information for the following general purposes:

 - to provide scientific and research services to both public and private sector clients;